happz/ducky-legacy/README.rst

 - ``FORTH`` kernel - basic functionality but at least ANS compliant
 - network support - it would be awesome to have a network stack available for running programs
-- more freedom for bytecode - dynamic load/unload of bytecode in runtime, ...
 - functioning C compiler, with simple C library
 - and few others...

 Need help?
 ----------

 The whole development is tracked on a GitHub `page <http://github.com/happz/ducky/>`_, including source codes and issue tracker.